kimdurante/intro-to-gdal/content/inspectingdata.md

 ## Inspecting Data

+Exploring raster and vector datasets

 ## Raster Data

-Use gdalinfo to list information about raster data:
+Use _gdalinfo_ to list information about a raster dataset:

-Input
-{: .label .label-green }

 ```
 $ gdalinfo geotiffs/SF1987.tif
 ```

-Output
-{: .label .label-yellow }
+_gdalinfo_ will output various properties about the data including file format. projection, and band information

 ```
 Driver: GTiff/GeoTIFF